 Christina Werts is the Assistant Coordinator of the Autism Program at SteppingStonesLearningCenter.
 Christina graduated with a Bachelor of Science degree from SUNY Brockport in May 2000 and has been providing quality services for children with autism in the community, classroom, and clinic setting since 1999.
 As the Assistant Coordinator of the Autism Program she oversees the intake process and placements for children in the autism program and also supervises autism staff at Stepping Stones.
 Christina has expertise in curriculum modification, IEP and IFSP development, teaching play skills, and engagement.
 She also coordinates the Respite Camp Program at SSLC.
 In her spare time she can be found spending time with her family, biking, or when time permits enjoying a good book.

-Laura Ford is the Clinical Supervisor of the Applied Behavioral Analysis (ABA) program and a Special Education Teacher at SteppingStonesLearningCenter.
+Laura Ford is the ELP Coordinator of Special Education at SteppingStonesLearningCenter.
 She has a Masters degree from SUNY Geneseo in Special Education.
 She has been with Stepping Stones for 10 years and has been in the field of Early Childhood Special Education for 11 years.
 She provides supervision of staff within the ABA program and works directly with students within the program.
 Areas of expertise include IEP development, in depth knowledge of IEP direct, staff training and curriculum development.
 In her free time, she enjoys traveling, camping, backpacking and skiing with her family.